 Please be aware that the Top Rated Movies Chart only includes theatrical features: shorts, TV movies, miniseries and documentaries are not included in the Top Rated Movies Chart.
 The Top Rated TV Shows Chart includes TV Series, but not TV episodes or Movies.

 Votes are set to private by default.
-However you can change your ratings privacy, click your name from the right hand of the screen and select "Your Ratings" from the drop down menu.
+You can elect to make your ratings public by clicking your name from the right hand of the home page and select "Your Ratings" from the drop down menu.
 Click the 3 vertical dots and select "List Settings" from the menu, then select your preferred privacy setting, and click "Save".

 However we may at our discretion unilaterally grant you a publicly-viewable badge or other forms of publicly viewable recognition based on the fact that you rated or checked-in for a title (while still withholding showing your rating).
 For the subset of badges based on completing a rating-based list, if you unrate any or all titles that contributes to gaining the badge, the badge will disappear shortly.

 While ratings are based on simple numeric votes cast by users for a title, user reviews are written essays, in which IMDb users explain what they liked or disliked about a title and offer other criticism.
 Reviews can vary in length from a few lines to several hundred words.
 The two are complementary to each other: users can either vote on a movie or write a review, or do both.
 Regardless of its content, a review has no effect on the user rating unless the same user has also cast a vote for the title.

 IMDb provides the review feature as a forum where users can freely express their opinions about movies or TV shows, as long as they do so in a friendly and civilized manner.
 As these reviews are user-generated, they do not necessarily reflect the opinions of IMDb or our staff.
 We do require that users follow our broad guidelines for acceptable content, but we do not impose any special editorial guidance.